As you are an outdoors person you will need the best baby carrier for hiking. In fact, having a young one shouldn’t restrict your life.

 A light spring steel frame provides stability by effectively transferring the load to the hip belt while hip and shoulder stabilization creates precision load control.

 A 5-point safety harness is designed with a child’s proportions in mind.
 Simple adjustability and color-coded buckles make the carrier easy to handle.
 Furthermore, the height of the seat is easily modified and promotes a safe, comfortable, healthy ergonomic seating position.

 Juvenile Products Manufacturers Association (JPMA) certifications go beyond required ASTM testing and offer the most stringent child safety standards in America.
-For example, testing includes flammability, hazardous materials, labelling, physical and mechanical durability/functionality, impact testing.
+For example, testing includes flammability, hazardous materials, labeling, physical and mechanical durability/functionality, impact testing.

 All Kid Comfort carriers are tested and JPMA certified for use with children who can independently sit upright.
 In short, it can maintain head control, up to a maximum load capacity of 48 lbs.

-FEATURES & SPECS – Sturdy grab handle makes pack easy to lift without assistance; Large zip compartment under seat.
+FEATURES & SPECS – Sturdy grab handle makes pack easy to lift without assistance; Large zip compartment under the seat.